 Rhyming children’s books were the bane of my existence as an agent, honestly, because not many people are that great at writing rhyming picture books.
 I had one rhyming PB client out of maybe fifteen PB “generalists.”
 And yet 8 out of 10 picture book manuscripts that came into the slush were in rhyme.
 That’s a pretty big disparity, right?

 The Problem With Writing Rhyming Picture Books

 Part of the issue is that a lot more picture books used to be in rhyme than are being published now.
 So some writers still have this idea in mind that PB = cutesy rhymes.
 To those writers, I would suggest a trip to the bookstore, so they can see what’s being actively published now.
-Last week’s post on paying attention to the market would apply a little more heavily here…
+Last week’s post on children’s book writing trends would apply a little more heavily here…

-Whether it’s a misconception that you have to write rhyme to publish a picture book, or an affinity for rhyme, or a misconception that young kids can only communicate in rhyme, I’d like to discuss this controversial topic with a little more clarity.
+Whether it’s a misconception that you have to write rhyming children’s books in order to find a publisher, or an affinity for rhyme, or a misconception that young kids can only communicate in rhyme, I’d like to discuss this controversial topic with a little more clarity.

 Now that I’m a freelance editor, I actually love working with rhyme.
 Why?
 Because I have creative writing training, know my poetics, and can identify rhyme issues a thousand miles away.
 I’m not bragging, but I am here to ruin your day a little bit: Rhyme involves a whoooooooooooooole lot more than putting cute words at the ends of sentences.
 Yet a lot of people who choose to write in rhyme don’t seem to make that connection.